 - A brief writing project.
 These can be one or more of the following:

 - A book review

 The decision to mix genres should arise from a discussion between the advisor and student.
-Because we don’t yet offer courses in creative nonfiction, drama, or screenwriting, the addition of these genres will be left to the discretion of the advisor.
+Because we don’t yet offer courses in drama, or screenwriting, the addition of these genres will be left to the discretion of the advisor.